NardiniA/phone-scraper-test/README.md

 ## Usage

 Make sure Python and pip are installed.
+(This was developed and the following guide is done on Windows.
+Please check the steps for MacOS and Linux)

+### Windows

 ```
 $ python --version